-Table 31 contains the capped Quantile measures by grade/course.
+Table 13 contains the maximum reported Lexile measures by grade.
 The measures that are reported for an individual student should reflect the purpose for which they will be used.
-If the purpose is instructional, then the scores should be capped at the upper bound of measurement error (e.g., at the 95th percentile point).
-In an instructional environment, all scores at or below 0Q should be reported as "EM" (Emerging Mathematician); no student should receive a negative Quantile measure.
+If the purpose of the test is accountability (at the student, school, or district level), then uncapped Lexile measures should be reported.
+If the purpose is instructional, then the scores should be capped at the upper bound of measurement error (e.g., at the 95th percentile point of the national Lexile norms).
+In an instructional environment where the purpose of the Lexile measure is to appropriately match readers with texts, all scores below 0L should be reported as "BRxxxL."
+No student should receive a negative Lexile measure on a score report.
+The lowest reported value below 0L is BR400L.